Thermodynamics of Gambling Demons

-is a trajectory-dependent measure of how distinguishable is $\varrho(x, t)$ with respect to the probability distribution $\tilde{\varrho}( x, \tau - t)$ at the same instant of time in a reference time-reversed process which is defined as follows.
-Its driving protocol $\tilde{\Lambda} = \{ \tilde{\lambda}(\tau - t); 0\leq t \leq \tau \}$ is the time-reversed picture of the forward protocol and its initial distribution is the distribution obtained at the end of the forward protocol, i.e. $\tilde{\varrho}(x, 0) \equiv \varrho(\tilde{x}, \tau)$.
-We derive Eq.~\eqref{eq:stopSL} by extending the martingale theory of stochastic thermodynamics to generic driven Markovian processes starting in arbitrary nonequilibrium conditions.
-This leads us to the following fluctuation relation at stopping times
+denoted here as {\em stochastic distinguishability}, is a trajectory-dependent measure of how distinguishable is $\varrho(x, \mathcal{T})$ with respect to the probability distribution $\tilde{\varrho}( x, \tau - \mathcal{T})$ at the same stopping (i.e. stochastic) time $\mathcal{T}$ in a reference time-reversed process which is defined as follows.
+Its driving protocol $\tilde{\Lambda} = \{ \tilde{\lambda}(\tau - t); 0\leq t \leq \tau \}$ is the time-reversed picture of the forward protocol and its initial distribution is the distribution obtained at the end of the forward protocol, i.e. $\tilde{\varrho}(x, 0) \equiv \varrho(\tilde{x}, \tau)$~\cite{tildenote}.
+We derive Eq.~\eqref{eq:stopSL} by extending the Martingale theory of stochastic thermodynamics to generic driven Markovian processes starting in arbitrary nonequilibrium conditions.
+This leads us to the fluctuation relation at stopping times

-which implies Eq.~\eqref{eq:stopSL} by Jensen's inequality.
+which implies Eq.~\eqref{eq:stopSL} by Jensen's inequality~\cite{SM}.
 For the particular case of deterministic stopping at the end of the protocol $\T \rightarrow \tau$, we get $\delta(\T) \rightarrow 0$ and thus Eqs.~\eqref{eq:stopSL} and~\eqref{eq:stopJE} recover respectively the standard second law and the work fluctuation theorem, as expected.

-Equation~\eqref{eq:stopSL} reveals that the time-asymmetry introduced by the driving protocol, $\langle \delta \rangle_{\T} \geq 0$, enables for a "second-law violation" at stopping times as the average work cost can be below the free energy change $\langle W\rangle_\T < \langle \Delta F\rangle_\T$ when $\langle \delta \rangle_{\T}$ is sufficiently large.
-We remark that $ \langle \Delta F\rangle_\T$ is the free energy change between the final state (a mixture of trajectories stopped at different times $\T$) and the initial state.
-Thus, upon stopping trajectories at stochastic times $\T$ requires a work payoff that can be below the free energy change of a conventional thermodynamic process transforming the initial distribution to the distribution at stopping times, thereby circumventing the standard second law.
-Strikingly Eqs.~\eqref{eq:stopSL} and~\eqref{eq:stopJE} are valid for any stopping strategy thereby introducing a new level of universality.
+Equation~\eqref{eq:stopSL} reveals that the time-asymmetry introduced by the driving protocol, $\langle \delta \rangle_{\T} \geq 0$, enables for an apparent ``second-law violation'' i.e. $\langle W\rangle_\T\leq \langle\Delta F\rangle_\T$ at stopping times~\cite{apparent}.
+Because the system's evolution is stopped at stochastic times at which the external protocol takes on different values, the average work done in the gambling process is not bounded by the free energy change $ \langle \Delta F\rangle_\T$ between the initial and the final state that one could reach with a deterministic protocol leading to the distribution $\varrho(x,\T)$.
+The maximum extent of the violation of the traditional statement of the second law increases with $\langle\delta\rangle_{\T}$ i.e. when the process is driven far from equilibrium and the dynamics is strongly time asymmetric.
+Eqs.~\eqref{eq:stopSL} and~\eqref{eq:stopJE} are valid for {\em any stopping strategy}, thereby introducing a new level of universality.
 We next put to the test our results applying one specific set of stopping times to experimental data.